zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 addOne(4) // 5
 ```

-In this example above, `addOne(1)` executes first.
+In the example above, `addOne(1)` executes first.
 Once it's done, `addOne(2)` begins to execute.
 Once `addOne(2)` is done, `addOne(3)` executes.
 This process goes on until the last line of code gets executed.

 Callbacks are used in **synchronous** functions when you want a part of the code to be *easily swapped* with something else.

-So, back in the `Array.filter` example above, although we filtered the array to contain numbers that are lesser than five, you could easily reuse `Array.filter` to obtain an array of numbers that are greater than ten:
+So, back in the `Array.filter` example above, although we filtered the array to contain numbers that are less than five, you could easily reuse `Array.filter` to obtain an array of numbers that are greater than ten:

 ```js
 const numbers = [3, 4, 10, 20]